fmatter/glossing_bootstrap/README.md

 |ŋo|DEM|
 |mɾebe|how|

+Your task is to divide the provided words into the known morphemes.
 A stem is a combination of morphemes; it can consist of either a bare root, or a root with prefixes and/or suffixes.